mikejattu/CIFAR-10-CNN-Classification/README.md

 1. A custom-built Convolutional Neural Network (CNN) from scratch.
 2. A fine-tuned pretrained ConvNeXt-Tiny model.

 The goal of the project is to classify the 10 classes of CIFAR-10 images with high accuracy.
-The custom CNN achieves an accuracy of over 65%, while the pretrained ResNet-18 model achieves an accuracy of 90% or higher after fine-tuning.
+The custom CNN achieves an accuracy of over 65%, while the pretrained ConvNeXt-Tiny model achieves an accuracy of 90% or higher after fine-tuning.

 ## Project Overview